Amateur radio licensing in the United States: Current license classes

+Each licensing class has its own set of possible exam questions called a question pool.
+The pools contain a few hundred questions each, divided into several sections.
+Each question in a section asks about radio or electronic theory, regulations, safety topics, or the meaning of diagrams or schematics.
+They are multiple choice, containing three wrong answers and one correct answer.
+To form an exam, a requisite number of questions are taken from each section of the question pool for which one is seeking a particular class, in random order, and with the four answers in random order.
+The passing percentage is 74, meaning one may miss up to 9 questions on each of the Technician or General exams, or up to 13 on the Amateur Extra exam.
+At many exam sessions, Volunteer Examiners may offer exams for all three license classes, so if someone desired, they could be eligible to be granted an Amateur Extra license in a single day, after answering 120 questions (and passing each class).
+Because of this nature of these published question and answer pools, it is also possible for an applicant not to know or understand radio, electronics, safety, etc., and just rote memorize the questions and the correct answers.

 From February 17, 2015 onwards, the FCC stopped routinely sending paper copies of licenses to licensees (the official license being the FCC's electronic record).
 However, until December 2020, it would continue sending paper copies upon a licensee's request or a licensee could print it out online from the FCC's database.
 As of December 2020, the FCC no longer offers paper licenses for any amateur radio licensee, though users can still easily print paper copies and wallet cards from their online certifications.

 Grandfathered license classes

 The FCC classifications of licensing have evolved considerably since the program's inception (see History of US amateur licensing, below).
 When the FCC made the most recent changes it allowed certain existing operator classes to remain under a grandfather clause.
 These licenses would no longer be issued to new applicants, but existing licenses may be modified or renewed indefinitely.